 What Is Business Process Automation (BPA)?

 Business Process Automation replaces manual, repetitive tasks with technology-driven workflows.
 According to McKinsey's 2025 report, 56% of routine business activities can be automated with current technology — yet the average company has automated only 18%.
 That gap represents billions in lost productivity.
 This guide walks you through where to start, what to prioritize, and how to measure ROI.
-All data verified Q1 2026.
+All data verified against vendor pricing pages (Q1 2026).

 The Business Case for BPA